-As the problem can be ill-conditioned and too big to use matrix inversions, approximate numerical methods are used, for instance the bi-conjugate gradient method (Press et al. 1997) can produce a fast solution to the system of equations given by Eq. ~\eqref{eq:Lensing5Matrix}.
-However, models obtained with this approach often return unphysical solutions where elements in the mass vector $M$ can adopt negative values.
+As the problem may be ill-conditioned and too big to use matrix inversions, approximate numerical methods are used, for instance, the bi-conjugate gradient method \citep{press1997numerical} can produce a fast solution to the system of equations given by Eq. ~\eqref{eq:Lensing5Matrix}.
+However, models obtained with this approach often return unphysical solutions where elements in the mass vector, $M,$ can adopt negative values.
 This is solved by imposing the constraint that the mass must be always positive.
 This type of problem can be solved by somewhat slower, but still very fast quadratic programming algorithms \citep[see][]{Diego_2005}.

-A first solution is obtained where the lens plane is initially discretised with a regular $16\times 16$ grid.
-This is similar to assuming no prior knowledge about the distribution of the mass, since all grid points play the same role in the system of equations given by Eq. \eqref{eq:Lensing5Matrix}.
+A first solution is obtained where the lens plane is initially discretized with a regular $16\times 16$ grid.
+This is similar to assuming no prior knowledge about the distribution of the mass since all grid points play the same role in the system of equations given by Eq. \eqref{eq:Lensing5Matrix}.
 After this first solution, a multi-resolution grid is performed, which is based on the previously obtained lens model.
-This new grid increases the amount of grid points in the areas where the matter concentration of the origial solution is greater by making the cells' size inversely proportional to the matter density.
-Fig. \ref{fig:199_DynamicGrid} shows a multi-resolution grid with 199 points, which concentrates more grid points in the centre as a higher mass density is expected.
+This new grid increases the number of grid points in the areas where the matter concentration of the original solution is greater by making the cells' size inversely proportional to the matter density.
+Fig. \ref{fig:199_DynamicGrid} shows a multi-resolution grid with 199 points, which concentrates more grid points in the center as a higher mass density is expected.

-\section{Lens model Results}
+\section{Lens model results}